ohtanim/dcs270/README.md

 ### Setting environment variables

 > [!NOTE]
-> Ensure to use libraries and header files from the Conda environment, as the modules on the Filesystem are outdated.
-For example, openssl on the Filesystem is 1.1.1.
+> Ensure to use libraries and header files from the Conda environment, as the modules on dcs270 are outdated.
+For example, openssl is 1.1.1 which is incompatible to 3.0 installed during `conda install python`.

 ```bash
 export LD_LIBRARY_PATH="$CONDA_PREFIX/lib:$LD_LIBRARY_PATH"